Creating sustainable packaging

 2. Fossil free energy: Replacing fossil fuels with fossil free energy sources cuts fossil-based greenhouse gas emissions.
 At Metsä Board, 90% of our total energy consumption is fossil free, with an aim to reach 100% by the end of 2030.
 This means that the carbon footprint of our lightweight paperboards will become even smaller.

-By protecting the product inside, the package has an important role in helping reduce wastage, which comes with a climate impact.
+By protecting the product inside we help reduce wastage, which comes with a climate impact.
 Eventually, the most important function of packaging is to ensure the safety of a product for consumers.
 Packaging protects products during transport, prolongs product life and conveys important information about the composition and use of products.

 We provide carbon footprint calculations to help compare the climate impact of different paperboard grades or other packaging materials.
 Read more about our Sustainability Service.